1926 World Series: Game 7

 With two outs and Ruth at first base, left fielder Bob Meusel came up to the plate, with Lou Gehrig waiting in the batting circle after him.
 Meusel was a .315 hitter that year and had batted in 81 runs in just over 100 regular-season games.
 Meusel also had success in Game 6 against Alexander, with a double and triple.
 Just as Meusel was about to take his first pitch, Ruth made the bold move of trying to steal second base.
 Ruth was known as a good but overly aggressive baserunner, with about a 50% success rate at stealing bases in his career, and his attempt surprised many people throughout the stadium.
 Meusel swung and missed, and Cardinals catcher Bob O'Farrell immediately threw the ball to second baseman Hornsby.
 Hornsby reached for the ball, and laid the tag immediately on Ruth.
 As radio announcer Graham McNamee described it: "Ruth is again walked, for the fourth time today.
 One strike on Bob Meusel.
 Going down to second!
 The game is over!
 Babe tried to steal second and is put out, catcher to second!"

 As Hornsby recalled later, Ruth "didn't say a word.
 He didn't even look around or up at me.
 He just picked himself up and walked away".
 Ruth's failed attempt to steal second base ended the 1926 World Series; it is the only time a World Series has ended with a runner being caught stealing.
 Ruth explained later that he attempted to steal second base because he thought no one would expect it.
 He hoped that by getting to second base, he could have an easier chance at scoring if Meusel hit a single into the outfield.

+In 2019, Dan Holmes of BaseballEgg.com wrote that a contemporary article from The Sporting News described the stolen base attempt as a failed hit-and-run, called by Meusel, rather than Babe Ruth's own idea.